The circle indicates the time we are discussing in this section

 Introduction Of The 5 Main Sword School (Den)

 There are five main sword schools (Den).
 They are Yamashiro Den (山城), Bizen Den (備前), Soshu Den (相州), Yamato Den (大和) and Mino Den (美濃).
 During the Heian period, Yamashiro Den was the main school.
-There was Ko-Bizen, but their style was a little different than Bizen Den we see later.
+Also, there was a school called Ko-Bizen (means old Bizen) that is a part of Bezen Den but we treat them separately.
+Their style was a little different than Bizen Den we see later.
 They were somewhat close to Yamashiro Den.
 During the Heian period, Yamashiro Den was the most active sword school.
 Swordsmiths lived around the Kyoto area, the capital city of Japan then.
 In the early Kamakura period, Yamashiro Den continued their style similar to the one during the Heian period.
 Bizen Den appeared in the middle Kamakura period.
 Soshu Den appeared in the late Kamakura period in the Kamakura area.
 Mino school appeared Muromachi period

 Early Kamakura Period (鎌倉) (1192 – 1218)